Blue Hole Regional Park

 Louver: C/S Louver

 Irrigation - Polyvinyl Chloride Pipe: Spears Innovation & Technology

 Irrigation - Wire and Splices: Service Wire Co.

 Contractor: TF Harper and Associates

 Additional consultants: Heather Venhaus, GreenPlay LLC, FEULS Inc., Walter P Moore, Moon Design, Lady Bird Johnson Wildflower Center

 Role of the Landscape Architect

-Design Workshop was retained by the City of Wimberley to provide park planning, landscape architecture, and environmental graphics from concept through full implementation.
+The landscape architect was retained by the City of Wimberley to provide park planning, landscape architecture, and environmental graphics from concept through full implementation.
 This included permitting, schematic design, design development, construction documentation, construction observation, and an Operations and Maintenance Plan, as well as designing the wayfinding and signage elements and a post-implementation website.
-Design Workshop also facilitated several stages of community outreach, as well as a stakeholder-led master plan refinement and design process aimed at ensuring that the design for the park balanced the needs of the community with the value of the historic Blue Hole and the surrounding ecosystems.
+The landscape architect also facilitated several stages of community outreach, as well as a stakeholder-led master plan refinement and design process aimed at ensuring that the design for the park balanced the needs of the community with the value of the historic Blue Hole and the surrounding ecosystems.